nkinnan/esphome-pace-bms/README.md

     * SEPLOS
     * EG4

-    Protocol 25 has no known variants.
+    Protocol 25 has no variants I am aware of.
 4) **`battery_chemistry`** - In almost all cases this will be 0x46, but some manufacturers who intentionally break compatibility will use a different value (or actually legitimately have a different chemistry in some cases).

 Step 3: the commandset